jgibbons-cp/datadog/kubernetes/lab/operator/README.md

 helm repo update
 ```

-- Let's install this in another namespace.
+- What are [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)?
+Why would we want to install in a particular namespace other than ```default```?
+Let's install this in another namespace.
 Create it and switch to it.

 ```
 kubectl create ns datadog && kubectl config set-context --current --namespace=datadog